espee77/Genius-GM6000-BLE-Mouse-Revival/README.md

 If this project helps someone learn something, restore old hardware, or create an even better version, then it has succeeded.

-_Contributions, suggestions, forks, and improvements are always welcome._
+_Contributions,suggestions, forks, and improvements are always welcome._

 **Current Status**

-PCB designed
+- PCB designed
-Prototype PCB ordered
+- Prototype PCB ordered
-Mechanical integration in progress
-Firmware development ongoing
+- Firmware development to be started

 **Disclaimer**